Tips, Tricks And Hacks For Your Vehicle

 1. Park your car in the shade

 Parking your car in the shade may seem like a small matter, but it can have an enormous effect on its battery.
-Batteries are made up of various chemical components that break down under high temperatures; parking your car in shade helps prevent this damage.
+Batteries are made up of various chemical components that break down under high temperatures; parking your car in the shade helps prevent this damage.

 Excessive heat can wreak havoc on batteries, leading them to fail prematurely.
 Furthermore, heat can cause the fluid in a battery to evaporate – leading to corrosion and further destruction.
 By parking your car in shaded areas, you can help keep your battery cool and protect it from heat-related damage.